 29 Dec Vintage Bodice

-Posted at 17:34h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Using My Blocks, Vintage Patterns 0 Comments
+Posted at 17:34h in Pattern Making Instructions, Pattern Puzzles, Vintage Patterns 0 Comments

 Once again I have been seduced by a Vintage Fashion Illustration promising so much in fit and style.
 Add to that the fact that this bodice promised to be one of those fascinating one-piece patterns.
 They were so thoroughly investigated in the first half of the 20th century when manufacturers were looking for a reduction of machine processes for the mass manufacture of fashion.
 This blog now has a great number (5) of these style of blog posts which I plan to develop into a more detailed post in the future.